aptitudetechnology/BioXen_Fourier_lib/docs/DEVELOPMENT_ROADMAP.md

 ## 🎯 Vision

-Transform BioXen from a VM management system into a **self-regulating biological simulation platform** where VMs use four-lens frequency domain analysis to maintain homeostasis, detect anomalies, and adapt to environmental changes.
+Transform BioXen from a VM management system into a **computational biology modeling platform** with automated model validation through four-lens frequency domain analysis.

-**End Goal:** Biological VMs that continuously monitor their metabolic state, analyze patterns using Fourier/Wavelet/Laplace/Z-Transform lenses, and autonomously adjust their behavior—mimicking real cellular regulation.
+**End Goal:** Biological VMs that continuously simulate cellular processes, validate model accuracy using Fourier/Wavelet/Laplace/Z-Transform analysis, and suggest parameter adjustments to improve simulation quality.

+**Important:** This is computational model validation (standard in systems biology), not claiming cells use frequency analysis for self-regulation.

 ---